gracechin/gracechin.github.io/src/posts/2023-05-02-website-revamp-ideas.md

   - this website
 ---

-To mark the start of finding a new job and moving to another country, I revamped my website.
+To mark the start of finding a new job 💼 and moving to another country 🇭🇰🇬🇧, I revamped my website.

 ---